aliclark/YAS/README.md

 ### To map closely to modern computer hardware:

 * Small arena-based memory allocation and collection (a few MB is commensurate with current cache sizes)
+  * Edit: when revisiting the design, I couldn't find a way to get make arena memory system to work well.
+I think if trying to implement this I would use a copy-GC for its conceptual simplicity
 * Classes are created at runtime to reduce the need for instance fields, reducing memory cache usage
 * 32-bit references reduce memory cache usage
 * Aligning memory allocations to 8-byte boundaries allows tagging the lowest 3-bits of a pointer/primitive